Charnok History, Family Crest & Coats of Arms

 The ancestors of the name Charnok date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence in Charnock.
 It was established there in a pair of townships in Standish in the county of Lancashire.
 This surname is derived from the Old English Charnok which means one who lives beside the pile of stones.
 Often times this pile of stones served a primitive marker to establish borders for villages or counties.

 Early Origins of the Charnok family

 Important Dates for the Charnok family

 This web page shows only a small excerpt of our Charnok research.
-Another 159 words (11 lines of text) covering the years 1526, 1581, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Charnok History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1526, 1581, 1524, 1525, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Charnok History in all our PDF Extended History products and printed products wherever possible.

 Charnok Spelling Variations